 An updated, effective resume is a critical tool for your job search.

-During the COVID-19 crisis, when nearly every aspect of the hiring process has moved online, you may wonder why you still need a resume.
+During the current pandemic, when nearly every aspect of the hiring process has moved online, you may wonder why you still need a resume.
 In fact, you do still need a resume for many reasons:

 - Many employers require a resume as part of their hiring process.
 Even when you fill out an online job application, many employers also want you to upload your resume.